Tag Archives: LeBron James

 Trainwreck (2015), Bill Hader, Amy Schumer

 I love New York and I love film.
-When a promising new comedy is set in New York city, the joy is very real.
+When a promising new comedy is set in New York city, the joy that occurs within me is very real.

 G